 When staying at the Queanbeyan caravan parks, you are only a quick drive away from the Canberra CBD and its many attractions as well as a quick drive from some of Queanbeyan-Palerang’s great attractions, including:

 - Molonglo Gorge in Kowen Forest is located on Sutton Road.
 The area has electric BBQs and toilets, and it is a great destination for a short hike to the Blue Tiles.
 Here, you get to experience a bushwalk along the side of the gorge with great views of the river below.

 - The Glenburn Heritage Precinct is about 4km from the Gorge and can be accessed from the Kings Highway.
 This is a heritage listed site with marked trails for walkers and cyclists.
 There are 16 heritage sites to explore on the well signposted paths.
-A brochure is available from the Queanbeyan Visitor Information Centre and online.
+A brochure is available online.

 - Take some time to enjoy the sweeter things in life with a visit to the Wamboin and Bywong wineries.
 Enjoy tastings or a meal at Contentious Character, Norton Road Wines and Lark Hill Winery.

 - A steady easy climb will take you to Mount Jerrabomberra with a classic panoramic view over Queanbeyan.
 Park in the car park off Jerrabomberra Hill Road which is off Halloran Drive to access the lookout.
 If you’re travelling with pets, pop them on a leash and take them on a nice walk up the hill.